|Course code: 177104||Subject title: BUSINESS ECONOMICS|

 CG04.
 Oral and written skills in English

 CG12.
 Social skills

 CE01.
-Understand economic organizations as the result and application of theoretical or formal that represent how the economy works
+Understand economic institutions as the result and application of theoretical or formal models that represent how the economy works

 CE04.
 Apply professional criteria and technical tools to solve business problems

 CE11.
 Understand the nature of the firm as an organization and place where agents with different interests interact

 |R_DG_01.
 Understand decision making theoretical foundations||Units 1 and 4||A1, A2, A3, A4, A5, A6||In-class and out-of-class individual exercises; Partial assessment; Final exam|